Bhushan-Wagh98/Lybrate/README.md

 - GitHub is Managed & Readme.md done by Bhushan Wagh.

-- The Landing Page by Monika Sananse.
+- The Landing Page is created by Monika Sananse.

 - GoodKart page is designed & functioned by Ankur Singh Yadav.